tivins/database/README.md

 ## License

 Database is released under the MIT License.
 See the bundled [LICENSE][license] file for details.

-In addition, some parts of this project have their own licenses attached (either in the source files or in a `LICENSE` file next to them).
+In addition, if you are using the `--dev` mode, some parts of the project have their own licenses attached (either in the source files or in a `LICENSE` file next to them).

 ## Stats